-Cost sharing is not required but is welcome.
+Cost sharing is not required.

 3. Other Eligibility Requirements

 All organizations must have a Unique Entity Identifier (UEI) issued via SAM.gov as well as a valid registration on SAM.gov.
 Please see Section D.3 for more information.
 Individuals are not required to have a UEI or be registered in SAM.gov.